JesseLu/ob-1/README.md

 Do-now
 ------

-*   Generalize track_progress to be able to select the plane and component on which to visualize E and epsilon.
-(Detect center around 0)
-*   Simplify the call to run_optimization if possible.
+*   Investigate different schemes to reset u in order for this to work: example('global', 'average', 'continuous-linear', 40, 1e-6);

 Do-later
 --------

+*   Simplify the call to run_optimization if possible.

 Outline